Plan, direct, or coordinate the training and development activities and staff of an organization.Explore this career in the military

 What you can expect to experience while on the job

-Employment of training and development managers is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of training and development managers is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations.
 In many occupations, employees are required to take continuing education and skill development courses throughout their careers, creating demand for workers who develop and provide training materials.
-Innovations in training methods and learning technology are expected to continue throughout the next decade, particularly for organizations with remote workers.
-Organizations increasingly use social media, visual simulations, mobile learning, and social networks in their training programs.
-As social media and collaborative learning become more common, training and development managers will need to modify training programs, allocate budgets, and integrate these features into training programs and curriculums.
+Innovations in training methods and learning technology are expected to continue throughout the decade, particularly for organizations with remote workers.
+Organizations use social media, visual simulations, mobile learning, and social networks in their training programs.
+Training and development managers need to continue modifying training programs, allocating budgets, and integrating these features into training programs and curriculums.
 In addition, as companies seek to reduce costs, training and development managers may be required to structure programs to enlist available experts, take advantage of existing resources, and facilitate positive relationships among staff.
 Training and development managers may use informal collaborative learning and social media to engage and train employees in the most cost-effective way.Read More

 Gray states indicate no data available